 Management is responsible for the other information.
-The other information comprises the Statement by Trustees set out on pages 85 and 86.
+The other information obtained at the date of this auditor's report comprises the Statement by Trustees set out on pages 107 and 108.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.